 Stay Small or Grow?

 Many small business owners may not have the desire to employ more people or expand.
-They have designed businesses that give them lifestyles they want.
+They have designed businesses that give them the lifestyles they want.
 American Express refers to people who start a business to better accommodate their family responsibilities or other obligations as “lifestyle entrepreneurs.”

 They also point out that many women, in particular, are “necessity entrepreneurs.”
 They became business owners because they could not find good employment options.